NewsMay | 4 | 2020

-Is MGHfC ‘open’ to see general patients who are not COVID-19 positive?
+Is MGfC ‘open’ to see general patients who are not COVID-19 positive?

 Yes, we are open to see all patients for necessary general care in the outpatient and inpatient settings.
 Due to the pandemic and the need to social distance, we are offering virtual visits where possible.
 Outpatient visits are available for necessary care that requires a face-to-face visit, physical examination, treatment or procedure.

-If your child has a serious illness or chronic disease, do not hesitate to contact or call MGHfC for an appointment in Boston or one of our community-based network sites.
+If your child has a serious illness or chronic disease, do not hesitate to contact or call MGfC for an appointment in Boston or one of our community-based network sites.

 COVID care is provided for affected inpatients on units with appropriate infection control procedures.
 In the outpatient setting, you may be seen in a Routine Ambulatory Care for COVID clinic (RAC-C) or other area that has an infection control procedure.
 Staff in these units have access to Personal Protective Equipment (PPE), including N95 respirators, gowns, gloves and eye shields.
 Staff receive specialized training in the use of PPE to keep you safe.
 All locations where COVID care is provided operate under a hospital-approved Infection Control Plan and Procedure.

-Am I putting my own safety at risk by coming to MGHfC?
+Am I putting my own safety at risk by coming to MGfC?

 No, our promise to you and your family during this COVID-19 crisis and beyond is to make safety a top priority.
 To do this, we have taken many safety measures, including: